atom007stardust/GestureBasedVolumeControl/README.md

 # GestureBasedVolumeControl
  This Python app uses MediaPipe and OpenCV to track hand gestures and adjust system volume via PyAutoGUI.
 It measures the thumb-index finger distance to increase or decrease volume, offering a hands-free way to control sound levels.

-## Overview
+## Code Overview

-This project allows users to control the system volume using hand gestures.
-The application leverages the MediaPipe library for hand tracking and OpenCV for image processing.
-By measuring the distance between the thumb and index finger, the program adjusts the system volume accordingly.
+Mediapipe Hand Tracking: Mediapipe's Hands model detects hands and landmarks in real-time.
+Landmark Detection: Key landmarks (thumb and index finger tips) are tracked and used for volume control.
+Volume Control: Uses pyautogui to send volumeup and volumedown commands based on the distance between landmarks.

-##Hand Landmarks
+## Hand Landmarks
 The Mediapipe hand tracking model detects 21 hand landmarks, each representing a unique point on the hand.
 Here are some key landmarks used in this code:

 4: Thumb tip